MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Training-free Cross-Modal Guidance Details

 \subsection{Experimental Results}

-In Fig.\ref{supple:d4_cmg_results}, we diagnose the failures through attention.
-In the first row of (a) for ``woman cuts cake", noun attention for \emph{woman} leaks onto the man and the verb \emph{cut} focuses on him rather than the union of the \emph{woman-cake} region, so the action is assigned to the wrong agent.
+In Fig.~\ref{supple:d4_cmg_results}, we diagnose the failures through attention.
+In the first row of (a), for ``woman cuts cake", noun attention for \emph{woman} leaks onto the man and the verb \emph{cut} focuses on him rather than the union of the \emph{woman-cake} region, so the action is assigned to the wrong agent.
 In the second row of (a), noun attention to the subject \emph{man} is weak and diffuse and video-to-video attention does not carry a stable subject track forward, so the motion does not start.
 These cases show that when grounding is weak, propagation also breaks.

 We then apply perturbation guidance only to the interaction-dominant layers identified by our analysis and leave all other layers unchanged.
-The guidance biases video-to-text attention $\mathbf{A}^\mathrm{v2t}$ toward the intended subject, object, and their union and stabilizes the carry-over in video-to-video attention with a small weight to avoid appearance drift.
+The guidance biases video-to-text attention $\mathbf{A}^\mathrm{v2t}$ toward the intended subject, object and their union and stabilizes the carry-over in video-to-video attention with a small weight to avoid appearance drift.
 Under this setting, many borderline cases flip from failure to success.
-In the first row of (b), this sharpening results in the woman executing the cut with contact maintained across frames, and in the second row of (b), the man is cleanly localized from the first frame, and the motion initiates and proceeds without drift.
+In the first row of (b), this sharpening results in the woman executing the cut with contact maintained across frames and in the second row of (b), the man is cleanly localized from the first frame and the motion initiates and proceeds without drift.
 The fact that a lightweight in-layer perturbation cleans up video-to-text and video-to-video attention and improves plausibility, frequently turning failures into successes, shows that these layers are the dominant handles for attention sharpening as well as for grounding and propagation.

-However, critical limitations remain.
-CMG is zero-shot guidance that amplifies existing attention at selected layers, but does not inject region-level or ID-level supervision.
+However,the critical limitations remain.
+CMG is zero-shot guidance that amplifies existing attentions at selected layers, but it does not inject region-level or ID-level supervision.
 When the initial noun map is severely ambiguous, when the verb is not well approximated by the subject-object union, or under heavy occlusion, sharpening may be insufficient or may over-concentrate attention and subtly degrade appearance.
-Moreover, increasing the guidance scale to compensate the limitation often saturates attention and collapses diversity.
+Moreover, increasing the guidance scale to compensate often saturates attention and collapse diversity.
 Therefore, these observations motivate our mask-track alignment losses that provide explicit grounding and propagation signals, as depicted in the Sec.~\ref{sec:method} in the main paper.